What is a Beneficiary?

 What happens if I don’t elect a beneficiary?

-If you don’t make it clear who you want to receive your benefits when you pass, then your assets may enter a legal process called probate.
+If you don’t specify whom you want to receive your benefits when you pass away, your assets will enter a legal process that differs by state.
 Each state has different laws on the order of inheritance, and a court must figure out how to distribute your funds.
-This can lead to significant delays and confusion among your relatives at a time of great sorrow.
-It can also lead to court fees, possibly taxes, and payments that reduce the amount your family receives.
-For life insurance policies, your benefits will generally go to your spouse first, then in order: your children; your parents; your siblings; and, finally, your estate.
+This can lead to significant delays and confusion among your relatives at a time of grieving.
+It can also lead to court fees, possible taxes, and payments that reduce the amount your family receives.
+For life insurance policies, your benefits will generally go to your spouse first—then, in order, to your children, your parents, your siblings, and, finally, your estate.

 Can a spouse override my life insurance beneficiary?

 If your beneficiary information is thorough and there are no mistakes in the documentation, it is very difficult for anyone to change your intended wishes.
 When issues arise, it is usually because it isn’t clear who should receive a benefit.
-This could happen because of poor wording or, more often, because something has changed that your will did not take into account.
+This could happen because of poor wording or, more often, because something changed that was not considered in your will.

 Your will states that 50% of your assets should go to your spouse and 25% to each of your two children.
-If one child passes and is unable to collect a share, what happens?
+If one child predeceases you and is unable to collect a share, what happens?
 Do you want that 25% split equally between the other beneficiaries?
 Do you want all of it to go to your other child?
+Do you want it to go to your spouse?
+Do you want it to go to the spouse or the children of your deceased child?
 Without proper documentation, a court may have to decide.

 Can I change my designated beneficiary later on?

-You can make changes whenever you like, but major life events are often a good time to reevaluate your policy and beneficiaries.
-If you’ve recently married, divorced, lost a loved one, or welcomed children or grandchildren, that may change how you want your wealth to be distributed when you pass.
+You can make changes whenever you like, but major life events are often a good time to reevaluate your policy and your beneficiaries.
+If you’ve recently married, divorced, lost a loved one, or welcomed children or grandchildren, that may change the way you want your wealth to be distributed when you pass away.

 Am I a life insurance beneficiary?

 The months after losing a loved one are never easy.
-There are many difficult tasks you must do in a time of grieving.
-One of them is to understand if the deceased had a will, life insurance policy, or other assets that need to be properly distributed.
+There are many difficult tasks that need to be completed in a time of grieving.
+One of them is to learn if the deceased had a will, a life insurance policy, or other assets that need to be properly distributed.

-To find out if you are a beneficiary of a will or life insurance policy after your loved one has passed, there are a number of steps you can take:
+To find out if you are a beneficiary of a will or a life insurance policy after your loved one has passed away, there are a number of steps you can take:

 Ask the executor or family attorney